Salesforce console testing

 Salesforce Consoles can be difficult applications to test because of their particular behavior.
-Provar has developed various features to overcome these complexities in Service Cloud Console testing without using code.
+Provar has developed various features to overcome these complexities without using code.

-One characteristic of Consoles is that their behavior is ‘sticky’, that is, when you start a session in the Console, it will re-open any tabs you had open in your previous session.
-Provar will automatically close any existing console tabs when running a new test case, so that they do not interfere with the new run.
+One characteristic of Consoles is that their behavior is ‘sticky’, that is, when you start a session in the console, it will re-open tabs that you had open in your previous session.
+Provar will automatically close any existing Console tabs when running a new test case, so that they do not interfere with the new run.
 You will see this in action when you run a test case.

-If you are new to Service Cloud Console testing, this video provides a brief overview:
+If you are new to Salesforce Console testing, this video provides a brief overview:

 Any UI test step which is based on this connection will now have three new fields in its parameters: